jordanofoster/ntu-obsidian-notes/COMP20111 - Dist Network Arch. & Op. Sys/Edited/Topic 2/Inter-Process Synchronization.md

 	- These are **unstable and undesirable.**
 		- To fix this, only one [[Threads|thread]] should be able to enter a section at a time.
 			- This is achieved through *Mutual Exclusion.*

+## Race Condition

+A race condition occurs when competition occurs on *resources* within *critical sections.*23